Mehdierli/ProgrammingNotes/Angular.md

 * One of the big benefits is to enable IDEs to provide a richer environment for spotting common errors as you type the code.

 ## Data Binding
+* data binding using for define the communication betwee a component and the DOM. there are two type of data binding, one-way binding and two-way binding.
+For one-way binding, there are 3 types, first one is string interpolation, it used to display the data from the component to the view.
+Second is property binding, it used to bind data from component to the property of the dom element. third is event binding, it used to handle the event that raised from DOM, when the DOM event happens, it call the specified method in the component.
+Two way binding, will synchronize the data between model and view, when you make change in the model, the view also change, and when you change the view, the model also change.
 * define the communication between a component and the DOM
 * String interpolation
     + String Interpolation is a one-way databinding technique which is used to output the data from a TypeScript code to HTML template (view).
 It uses the template expression in double curly braces to display the data from the component to the view